 This course examines the constructs of mental health and mental illness.
 Students will utilize physiology, pathophysiology, and pharmacology knowledge to promote health, prevent injury and illness, and manage acute and chronic conditions in mental health clients.
 Factors are analyzed that contribute to the development, expression, and course of mental illness, to include genetics, cognitive functioning and developmental level while evaluating spiritual, social, and physical environments.
 Integration of the Christian worldview, faith and values, professional standards, compassionate care, ethical and legal parameters, therapeutic communication skills, and critical thinking are utilized to enhance improved client outcomes as priorities.
 Emphasis is on promoting holistic care with a focus on the psychological, spiritual, cultural, and physical functioning of individuals, families, groups, and communities.
-The practicum provides nursing students the opportunity to conduct a comprehensive mental health assessment including, physical, psychosocial, spiritual, psychological factors that affect mental health.
+The practicum provides nursing students the opportunity to conduct a comprehensive mental health assessment including physical, psychosocial, spiritual, and psychological factors that affect mental health.
 The student will utilize concepts of evidence-based prevention and intervention strategies, and evaluate patient outcomes for persons, families, and groups across the lifespan.
 Selected psychological, spiritual, cultural, health promotion, stress and coping, are applied to manage the mental health conditions of people from diverse backgrounds.
 Students will evaluate client and family data, personal health care records, laboratory and other healthcare components to build upon an evidence-based practice model and emphasize diagnostic reasoning, critical thinking, problem solving, and decision-making.
 This experience occurs in various clinical settings including inpatient and outpatient mental health facilities.
-Requires a \$150 instructional technology fee.
 Prerequisite: NU 250.
-Corequisite: NU 305, NU 310, NU 335.
-(5 credits = 3 hours didactic and 8 clinical hours).
+Corequisite: NU 305, NU 310, NU 335 (4 credits = 2 didactic hours and 6 clinical hours/Total of 72 hours per semester.)
+This course requires a \$150 instructional technology fee and a